-The information in this report that relates to Mineral Resources (other than Westralia which is reported under JORC 2012, refer ASX release of 19 December 2013) is based on information compiled by Mr Rohan Williams, who is a Member of The Australasian Institute of Mining and Metallurgy.
+The information in this report that relates to Mineral Resources (other than Westralia and Ramornie which is reported under JORC 2012) is based on information compiled by Mr Rohan Williams, who is a Member of The Australasian Institute of Mining and Metallurgy.
 Mr Williams holds shares and options in, and is a director and full time employee of, Dacian Gold Ltd.

-Where the Company refers to the Westralia Mineral Resource in this report (referencing the release made to the ASX on 19 December 2013), it confirms that it is not aware of any new information or data that materially affects the information included in that announcement and all material assumptions and technical parameters underpinning the resource estimate with that announcement continue to apply and have not materially changed.
+Where the Company refers to the Westralia and Ramornie Mineral Resources in this report refer to ASX release of 24 February 2015.
+It confirms that it is not aware of any new information or data that materially affects the information included in that announcement and all material assumptions and technical parameters underpinning the resource estimate with that announcement continue to apply and have not materially changed.